icon-project/documentation/references/java-sdk.md

 #### Store the wallet

-After `KeyWallet` object creation, Keystore file can be stored by calling `store` function.
+After `KeyWallet` object creation, the Keystore file can be stored by calling `store` function.

-After calling `store`, Keystore file’s name can be looked up with the returned value.
+After calling `store`, the Keystore file’s name can be looked up with the returned value.

 ```java
 String password; /* password */